Circus of the Stars

-Circus of the Stars was an annual television special, broadcast by the CBS network in the United States, in which celebrities performed circus-type acts.
-It was filmed at the main Universal Pictures studio lot.
-With 19 shows in total, the first was broadcast in 1977 and the last was in 1994.
-Over the years the series featured many leading movie and television stars.
+Circus of the Stars is a series of television specials based on celebrities performing circus acts.
+Filmed at the main Universal Pictures studio lot, CBS broadcast 19 specials from 1977 to 1994.
+The series featured many leading film and television stars over nearly two decades.

-Towards the end of its life, the program title was changed slightly.
-In 1992, it was Circus of the Stars and Sideshow, in 1993 it became Circus of the Stars Gives Kids the World, and in 1994, it was Circus of the Stars Goes to Disneyland.
-The concept has also been performed in other countries, notably Stars in der Manege (1959-2008) in Germany.
+The concept had its origins outside the United States, notably Stars in der Manege (1959-2008) in Germany.

 Other versions and variations

 The concept of celebrities turning their hand to circus acts has proved attractive to program makers around the world.
 The German show Stars in der Manege began in 1959 and continued annually as a charity fundraising special until 2008.
 It was made each winter in the Circus Krone Building in Munich, and broadcast on or around Boxing Day.

 Production company Endemol has developed a reality television format called Celebrity Circus, which takes stars from fields such as entertainment and sport, and shows them being trained in circus acts over a period of weeks.
 A version aired in Australia in 2005, and a Portuguese version in 2006.
 A British version was mooted and announcements were made that NBC had picked up the format for the American market in 2008.
 Variety reported that ABC might be looking to relaunch Circus of the Stars, while CBS and Fox were purportedly interested in circus concepts, as well.